sikrip/zzw30/aero-v1/README.md

 ## Intro
 I spent the entire summer of 2023 building aero components for my zzw30.
-By entire summer I mean 1 to 1.5 hours a day from min June to the start of August.
+By entire summer I mean 1 to 1.5 hours a day from mid June to the start of August.
 Slow progress each day but by the end of this period I have crafted all the components that I had in mind.
 Well, almost all :)

+So let's see what I crafted.

 ## Front of the car

 ### Radiator
-Up front, I started by tilting the radiator forward in order to have an angle "just like the WRC car".
+Up front, I started by tilting the radiator forward in order to have an angle "just like a WRC car".
 The idea is to help the air be extracted from the hood.
 All air will go up and through the hood, so the turbulent air underneath the car will be reduced.
 The bracing and the hoses routing of the radiator had to be changed: